Productivity2023-10-19

 The fundamental problem here is not bossware per se, but the lack of trust, and autonomy between engineering leaders, and individual contributors.

-A different, but sustainable path would be to accept your developers with all their strengths, and weaknesses, while offering them the autonomy to work, and innovate.
+A different, but sustainable path would be to accept your developers with all their strengths, and weaknesses while offering them the autonomy to work and innovate.
 Some of them might experience imposter syndrome more frequently than others, a few will hate to speak their concerns on daily standups while another cohort won’t be able to say no to excessive workload.

-This way engineering managers might measure less, but understand, and trust more.
+This way engineering managers might measure less but understand, and trust more.

-Most high-performing teams celebrate autonomy, and a culture of trust.
-In the long-run, it is the only path to take for sustainable engineering success.
+Most high-performing teams celebrate autonomy and a culture of trust.
+In the long run, it is the only path to take for sustainable engineering success.
 As per Deloitte’s latest report, developer-manager trust has been established as a business-critical metric.

 Another way is to deploy actionable analytics, and privacy-driven software while you roll back your bossware laterally.

-An engineering management platform offers data-driven visibility into your engineering workflows with help of “real productivity” metrics.
-Rather than surveilling your developer’s work, an EMP helps teams recognize engineering work, flag workflow bottlenecks, and unblock devs to do their best work without sifting through Slack, or worrying about logging their workhours.
+An engineering management platform offers data-driven visibility into your engineering workflows with the help of “real productivity” metrics.
+Rather than surveilling your developer’s work, an EMP helps teams recognize engineering work, flag workflow bottlenecks, and unblock devs to do their best work without sifting through Slack or worrying about logging their workhours.

 Hatica work insight for engineering teams